 via Twitter

-One of the best of all-time, Paolo Maldini made 126 appearances with the national side.
+One of the best defenders of all-time, Paolo Maldini made 126 appearances with the national side.
 And while he’s the third most capped Italian of all-time with over 2,000 minutes played, he never won a World Cup, finishing second in 1994 on a side he captained.
 With 5 Champions League trophies and seven league titles in 14 historic years with AC Milan, he’s still considered one of the Italian greats.

 via Twitter